AriyaArKa/NML/README.md

 #### Jacobi Method

-The Jacobi method is an iterative algorithm used to solve a system of linear equations.
+The Jacobi method is an iterative algorithm for solving a system of linear equations.
 It is based on solving each equation for its own variable in terms of the other variables and iteratively updating the values until convergence.

 **Algorithm Steps**: